Tinkerforge/brickd/README.rst

 the Raspberry Pi and it also doesn't allow to access the I2C interface used for HAT detection on Raspbian to solve this in Brick Daemon itself.

-This means that Brick Daemon cannot detect if a HAT is connected and which kind of HAT is connected.
-Therefore, HAT (Zero) Brick support cannot be enabled by default and the define BRICKD_WITH_BRICKLET has to be defined manually in the Visual Studio project file to enable HAT (Zero) Brick support.
+This means that Brick Daemon cannot detect if a HAT is connected or which kind of HAT is connected.
+Therefore, HAT (Zero) Brick support cannot be enabled by default and the preprocessor define ``BRICKD_WITH_BRICKLET`` has to be defined manually in the Visual Studio project file to enable HAT (Zero) Brick support.

 macOS
 ^^^^^